Costello1329/cpp-interns-2020/hw3_permutation/readme.md

 Don't forget to mark methods as const, where applicable.

 ##### Pay attention to the rule of three.
 Also you can not use any std:: objects/functions except std::swap.

+#### Partial points for the solution:
+The task is divided into 4 blocks:

+1. Constructors, rule of three, operator[]: 2pts
+2. Comparison operators: 2pts
+3. Operator(), multiplication: 3pts
+4. Inverse: 1pts
+5. Next, prev, linear arythmetical operators: 4pts

+In order to get partial points for passing `n` blocks, you need to pass all the tests related to block `n` and every previous block.
+Your solution is rated automatically.

 ##### How to pass the h/w check: